 A few years ago, connecting the gut to the immune system was a novel concept.
-We’ve learned a lot since then.
-Up to 70% of our immune system lives in our gut.
+We’ve learned a lot since then, including that up to 70% of our immune system lives in our gut.
 Immune health relates directly to the health of our gut.

 In the past, many people looked at what we ate as distinct and independent of how we felt.
 We assumed that every illness was externally obtained – from that person sneezing nearby you on the plane, to that skin rash that mysteriously appeared and won’t go away.
 Over the past few years, we have learned a lot about our immune system and what happens in our gut.